More than 4,500 people receive a cancer diagnosis in the U.S. every day, according to the American Cancer Society, and

 - Original Medicare pays many of the costs of cancer, including hospital charges and 80 percent of costs that fall under Part B’s medical coverage.

 - A Medigap plan such as Medigap Plan F or G will pay hospitalization deductibles and coinsurance under Part A and Part B’s 20 percent coinsurance, meaning you may pay nothing out of pocket for medical and hospital services.

 - A Part D prescription plan will cover many prescription drugs that are not covered by Part B.

 - A supplemental cancer policy can give you additional coverage for things that may not be covered under Medicare and Medigap.
 Such as certain cancer drugs and room and board while traveling out of town for treatment.

 However, if you have already been diagnosed with cancer you may be turned down for Medigap coverage.
 For this reason, we recommend you buy a separate cancer policy if you have Medicare Advantage.

-At MedicareFAQ, we know how devastating a cancer diagnosis can be, and we want you to have the right kind of coverage.
+At MedicareFAQ, we know how devastating a cancer diagnosis can be.
+We want you to have the right kind of coverage.
 That’s why we will work with you.
 We’ll help you decide what coverage you need and search all the top carriers in your area.
 We can help you find you the best rates on a Medigap policy.
 Call or click to compare Medicare rates now.